Panel discussion, held on 12 April 2005 (venue: The British Academy).

 Culture and identity are now key words in political discourse.
 Identity politics are fostered by multiculturalists and feminists on the left and by nationalists on the right.
-This British Academy evening event reflected on the history, meaning and implications of this discourse and took the form of a panel discussion between Professor Anthony Appiah, Princeton University, Professor Adam Kuper, FBA, Brunel University, and Professor Anne Phillips FBA, London School of Economics and Political Science.
+This British Academy evening event reflected on the history, meaning and implications of this discourse and took the form of a panel discussion between Professor Anthony Appiah, Princeton University, Professor Adam Kuper FBA, Brunel University (chairing the event), and Professor Anne Phillips FBA, London School of Economics and Political Science.

 Professor Kwame Anthony Appiah